Team2168/2168_Vision_Example/README.md

 5. If you see a help list, you have sucessfully installed the OpenCV library and can run the program, proceed to the next section to learn about the different features of the program.
 6. If you get a message like "Can not find xxx.so" Make sure you completed the installation of OpenCV above.

+### Transfer and Run the Example on a BeagleBone (white/black)

+If you will to run this on a beaglebone instead of the RoboRio, the steps are exactly the same as above for the Rio, just instead of the RoboRio, use the BeagleBone.

 ### Command Line Arguments